alavifazel/Articles/README.md

 # Blackreach Project Documents
 These articles are meant to cover the topics of electrical and electronic engineering in detail.
-They will start off by articles on mathematics backgrounds and build up to more advanced and real-world application of EE subjects.
+They will start off by articles on mathematics backgrounds and build up to more advanced and real-world applications of EE.

 ## Articles
 1. [Logarithm and exponential functions.](https://github.com/blackreach/docs/releases/download/v0.1.1/1_Logarithm_and_exponential_functions.pdf)